Repurposing Thin Clients

 - High scalability.
 Over 100,000 IGEL OS-powered endpoints can be easily managed from a single management console.
 Added reliability is available in the form of high availability (HA) of the management console, if desired.

 - Streamlined endpoint management.
-An easy-to-use and intuitive management interface makes it incredibly easy to manage all of your IGEL OS-powered thin clients.
+An easy-to-use and intuitive management interface make it incredibly easy to manage all of your IGEL OS-powered thin clients.
 This saves the IT team enormous time, especially when it comes to updating and patching hundreds or thousands of endpoints, along with the expenses associated with hiring extra managerial staff.

 - Zero maintenance.
 With IGEL OS installed on your repurposed thin clients, you do not have to worry about frequent maintenance on the endpoints.
 You can instantly perform all essential updates from a single management console in a centralized location.